eyedeekay/i2p-browser-for-cheaters/README.md

 Since this got a little attention, I figure I should explain what I did here for good measure.
-All it does it take the standard Tor Browser Bundle, ~~removes the Torbutton and~~ TorButton has been added back in.
-TorLauncher plugins, HTTPS everywhere(for now, until I learn more about HTTPS everywhere rulesets and how they work/[worked](https://github.com/chris-barry/darkweb-everywhere) with i2p).
+All it does it take the standard Tor Browser Bundle, ~~removes the Torbutton and~~ TorButton has been added back in, TorLauncher plugins, HTTPS everywhere(for now, until I learn more about HTTPS everywhere rulesets and how they work/[worked](https://github.com/chris-barry/darkweb-everywhere) with i2p).
 Then it downloads a configuration file from PurpleI2P: https://github.com/PurpleI2P/i2pdbrowser/raw/master/linux/build/preferences/syspref.js